AxonIQ/reference-guide/axon-framework/events/event-processors/README.md

 By default, exceptions raised by event handlers are caught in the [Processing Group layer](#processing-group---listener-invocation-error-handler), logged and processing continues with the next events.
 When an exception is thrown when a processor is trying to commit a transaction, update a [token](streaming.md#token-store), or in any other part of the process, the exception will be propagated.

-In case of a [Tracking Event Processor](streaming.md#tracking-event-processor), this means the processor will go into error mode, releasing any tokens and retrying at an incremental interval \(starting at 1 second, up to max 60 seconds\).
+In case of a [Streaming Event Processor](streaming.md#error-mode), this means the processor will go into error mode, releasing any tokens and retrying at an incremental interval \(starting at 1 second, up to max 60 seconds\).
-A [Subscribing Event Processor](subscribing.md) will report a publication error to the component that provided the event.
+A [Subscribing Event Processor](subscribing.md#error-mode) will report a publication error to the component that provided the event.

 To change this behavior there are two levels, the Processing Group and Event Processor respectively, at which you can customize how Axon deals with exceptions: